heiher/natmap/README.md

 natmap -u -s turn.cloudflare.com -b 443 -t 10.0.0.2 -p 443
 ```

-Similar to bind mode, this program will listening on bound port and accepts the
+Similar to bind mode, this program will listen on bound port, accepts incoming
-incoming connections and forward to target address.
+connections, and forward them to target address.

 Another way is to use firewall's DNAT to forward, and this way should uses bind
 mode.